JEdelstein25/fde-toolbox/README.md

 - **Execute:** Called with `TOOLBOX_ACTION=execute`.
 Receives arguments on stdin (JSON or text) and performs the action.
 - **Naming:** Tools are registered with a `tb__` prefix (e.g., `tb__mytool`).

+## Bitbucket & GitLab Search Toolkits

+Amp includes a built-in Librarian tool for searching GitHub repositories.
+These toolkits extend that capability to Bitbucket and GitLab, giving Amp the same agentic code search abilities across your enterprise source control systems.

-## Bitbucket Search Toolkit
+### Bitbucket Search Toolkit

-A set of tools for agentic search over Bitbucket Server/Data Center instances.
+Tools for agentic search over Bitbucket Server/Data Center instances.

 - **Read Files**: Read file contents from Bitbucket repositories
 - **Search Code**: Search for code patterns across repositories